pkelleter/angular2-decorator-concurrent/README.md

 # angular2-decorator-concurrent

-An Angular2 Decorator to automate running arbitrary functions in an external thread via WebWorker
+An Angular2 Decorator to automate running arbitrary functions in an external thread via WebWorker Written in and compatible only to Angular2 with TypeScript

+Installation:

+For the moment i have not prepared any conveniant support for installing this decorator.
+Please just copy the code from the concurrent.ts file to your project, import the decorator where needed and use it as explained in the example code.

 Example:

+In the following example due to the given annotation "concurrent" the annotated function "hardFunction" will automatically be wrapper inside of a WebWorker, hence not block the browser while computing.
+However, if you remove the annotation the browser will be blocked for 4 seconds while "computing".
+The function will resolve the promise with (5 * x) if x is even, otherwise it will reject with an output of (5 * x).
+Make sure to import the decorator and invoke the function "invokeWebWorker" with some parameter x.

 export class ExampleClass {